kirkbushell/eloquence/README.md

     }

 This tells the count cache manager that the Post model has a count cache on the User model.
 So, whenever a post is added, or modified or deleted, the count cache observer will update the appropriate user's count cache for their posts.
-In this case, it would update posts_count on the user model.
+In this case, it would update `post_count` on the user model.

 The example above uses the following conventions:

-* post_count is a defined field on the User model table
+* `post_count` is a defined field on the User model table
-* user_id is the field representing the foreign key on the post model
+* `user_id` is the field representing the foreign key on the post model
-* id is the primary key on the user model table
+* `id` is the primary key on the user model table

-These are, however - configurable:
+These are, however, configurable:

     class Post extends Eloquent implements CountCache {
         public function countCaches() {